umesh385/Smart-room-occupancy-energy-saver-/README.md

 # Smart-room-occupancy-energy-saver-
 An Arduino-based smart sysytem that detects room occupancy using sensors and automatically turns OFF lights,fans and devices to save electricity.Built for rural and urban applications to reduce energy waste.Includes AI-generated diagrams and real hardware-tested logic .

+### Motivation
+Living in India’s hot climate—which wastes a lot of energy keeping unoccupied rooms cool—inspired me to build a smart occupancy-based energy saver that uses low-cost sensors and automation.

 ##.
 Project purpose.

 • To reduce the wastage of electricity in